sjzeil/CoWeM/userReference/Public/directories/directories.md

 The overall directory structure is shown in the diagram on the right.
 The "course root" is the top directory for the course website content.

 The first several files and directories, the ones that contain "gradle" in their name, provide the software and configuration that actually builds the website.
-These are discussed beloe in [The Gradle Build Manager](#the-gradle-build-manager).
+These are discussed in [TBD](doc:buildingTheWebsite).

 The `Directory`, `Public`,and `Protected` directories are examples of _document set groups_, or _groups_ for short.
 Each group contains an arbitrary number of _document sets_.
 Document sets are described in the next section, and groups in [Document Set Groups](#document-set-groups).